You can recycle a range of plastics in your recycling bin.

 How are plastics recycled?

-After being collected from your recycling bin, your plastics are taken to a reprocessing facility, where they are separated from other recyclable materials like paper, cardboard, tins, cans and glass.
+After being collected from your recycling bin, your plastics are taken to a Materials Recovery Facility, where they are separated from other recyclable materials like paper, cardboard, tins, cans and glass.

 The plastics are then sorted into different types (PET bottles, HDPE bottles and mixed plastics) and baled.
 The bales of material are then sent on to reprocessing facilities, where the plastic is recycled into new products.